 Gonotrophic cycle durations

-To convert reproductive longevity into chronological lifespan for each of the dissection methods, it is necessary to know the duration of the gonotrophic cycle (the reproductive cycle that female mosquitoes repeatedly undergo throughout their lives).
-Lacking consensus from the literature, we conducted a literature survey (see SOM), which was supplemented with gonotrophic cycle estimates from Massey et al. (2016), which was published during preparation of this manuscript.
-This resulted in 120 estimates of gonotrophic cycle duration obtained from a variety of methods: the two main approaches were laboratory observation of wild-caught specimens and their progeny (n=45), and MRR-based approaches (n=36).
+To convert reproductive longevity into chronological lifespan for each of the dissection methods, it is necessary to know the duration of the gonotrophic cycle (the reproductive cycle that female mosquitoes repeatedly undergo throughout their lives). we conducted a literature survey (see SOM), which was supplemented with gonotrophic cycle estimates from Massey et al. (2016),..
+This resulted in 120 estimates of gonotrophic cycle durations obtained from a variety of methods: the two main approaches were laboratory observation of wild-caught specimens and their progeny (n=45), and MRR-based approaches (n=36).
 We recorded whether the duration reported was either for the 1st or subsequent cycles – if this was unspecified, the estimate was recorded for both cycle types.

 There were significant differences in the raw estimates of 1st gonotrophic cycle duration amongst genera (ANOVA: F2,116 = 8.7, p <0.01; Kruskal-Wallis: χ22=23.9, p<0.01), which led us to pool estimates for each genus separately.
 There were differences in estimates by experimental method but, without consensus over which of these is reliable, we pooled data across methods.
 Using a regression approach (see SOM), we determined Anopheles had the shortest gonotrophic cycle duration (with a mean of 3.7 days; Fig. 6), followed by Aedes (4.6 days) then Culex (5.2 days).
 This ordering was maintained for subsequent cycle durations (Fig 6).
 Pooling data across all genera, the 1st cycle duration was estimated to be 4.0 days long and subsequent cycles, 3.6 days in duration.